backstage/backstage/plugins/sonarqube-backend/README.md

 ```

-This plugin must be provided with a `SonarqubeInfoProvider`, this is a strategy object for finding sonarqube instances in configuration and retrieving data from an instance.
+This plugin must be provided with a `SonarqubeInfoProvider`, this is a strategy object for finding Sonarqube instances in configuration and retrieving data from an instance.

 There is a standard one provided (`DefaultSonarqubeInfoProvider`), but the Integrator is free to build their own.